ODE mandates face coverings for K-12

 Requirements for students to be excused from wearing a face covering were not made clear.

-In terms of Wednesday's announcement from ODE, Assistant Superintendent Lisa Harlan said the district was awaiting further guidance later in the day.

-"We will review and prepare to comply with additional requirements," she said, "including mask requirements."

-Students, ODE said, may return to school in-person, through distance education or a hybrid model.
-That decision is being left up to individual districts who note the situation is a fluid one and questions will continued to be answered as guidance is set out by the state and administrators continue to develop back to school plans.
+Students, ODE said, may return to school in person, through distance education or a hybrid model.
+That decision is being left up to individual districts, who note the situation is a fluid one and questions will continue to be answered as guidance is sent out by the state and administrators develop back-to-school plans.

 The next update from ODE is scheduled for Aug.
 11.